Installation and Updates

 Software Copy Protection

-NIS-Elements is delivered with a hardware key (also called HL = hardware licence or HASP).
+NIS-Elements is delivered with a hardware key (also called HL = hardware license or HASP).

-The key contains information about the software licence and allows users to run the corresponding software.
+The key contains information about the software license and allows users to run the corresponding software.
 A warning message is displayed when user starts NIS-Elements with an incorrect hardware key.
 Please do not connect the USB hardware key until after the software installation is finished.
-The utility called HASPinfo is installed to the installation directory.
-It enables the user to view information about the software licence and is accessible via the Help > HASP Info menu command.
-See also Hardware licences.
+The utility called License manager is installed to the installation directory.
+It enables the user to view information about the software license.
+See also Hardware licenses.

 Device Updates